MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/structure.md

 ### Optional files

-You might be happy with a site that runs only on Github Pages - this could be fine for a simple site or for doc.
+You might be happy with a site that runs only on GitHub Pages - this could be fine for a simple site or for doc.

 If you do want to install and run locally, you will need to add these to the project.
 See [MichaelCurrin/jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) for a complete example.

 - `Gemfile`
-    - Github Pages installs based on the config file and not the `Gemfile`, so this is optional if not running locally.
+    - GitHub Pages installs based on the config file and not the `Gemfile`, so this is optional if not running locally.
     - But one is recommended for local use if you have any gems (such as plugins and themes).
 - `.gitignore`
     - To ignore the built `_site` directory.